The contour gauge in use: telling untold: Introduction

 \section{Introduction}

 Since any gauge theories can be considered as the systems with dynamical constraints, it is difficult to overestimate the role of gauge conditions which are nothing but the additional constraints appeared in the Hamiltonian formalism.
-As well-known, the gauge theory can be consistently quantized if it is possible to resolve uniquely all constraint conditions eliminating the unphysical degrees of freedom.
+As well-known, the gauge theory can be consistently quantized if it is possible to uniquely resolve all constraint conditions eliminating the unphysical degrees of freedom.
 However, in the Hamiltonian (Lagrangian) approach, the constraint conditions with respect to the generalized momenta and coordinates have, as a rule, very nontrivial forms and, hence, finding unique solutions of these equations is not a simple task.
-It sometimes becomes even impossible due to the presence of the Gribov ambiguities.
+It sometimes becomes even impossible in some cases due to the presence of the Gribov ambiguities.

-Fortunately, it turns out that the infinite group orbit volume, which leads to the problem with quantization, can be factorized out to the insubstantial normalization factor thanks to the gauge invariance property of the corresponding Lagrangian (or Hamiltonian) of a theory \cite{Faddeev:1980be}.
-The mentioned infinite volume that has been included in the factorized prefactor of the functional integration is now not the principle obstruction for quantization of the gauge theory.
+Fortunately, as it is known for many years, it turns out that the infinite group orbit volume, which leads to the problem with quantization, can be factorized out to the insubstantial normalization factor thanks to the gauge invariance property of the corresponding Lagrangian (or Hamiltonian) of a theory \cite{Faddeev:1980be}.
+The mentioned infinite volume that has been included in the factorized prefactor of the functional integration is now not the principle obstruction for the quantization of the gauge theory.

 Nowadays, only the local type of gauges can traditionally be called as the most popular gauges used for the practical applications.
-At the same time, some of useful local gauges might suffer from the residual gauge freedom which, in its turn, can ultimately give rise to the spurious singularity.
+At the same time, some of useful local gauges, for example the axial-type of gauges, might suffer from the residual gauge freedom which, in its turn, can ultimately give rise to the spurious singularity.
+In contrast to the local (axial) gauge condition, the use of contour gauge, as a class of non-local gauges, allows us indeed to fix completely the gauge freedom in the most simply form without an additional assumptions.
+In this case, there is no the residual gauge freedom unless the boundary conditions for gluons relate to the non-trivial topology (see also \cite{Anikin:2021oht}).

-In contrast to the local gauge condition, the use of non-local gauge allow us to fix completely the gauge freedom and there is no the residual gauge freedom at least in the finite region of space \cite{Anikin:2021oht}.
-The contour gauge advocated in the paper belongs to the class of non-local gauges.
-In particular, within the contour gauge conception the gauge orbit representative should be first fixed and, then, a certain local gauge condition which is correlated with the given (gauge) orbit representative should be searched.
-In some sense, the opposite logic compared to the use of usual local gauges takes place.
+Notice that this complete gauge fixing is provided by the construction of contour gauge from the very beginning.
+Indeed, within the contour gauge conception the gauge orbit representative should be first fixed and, then, a certain local gauge condition which is correlated with the given (gauge) orbit representative should be searched.
+In some sense, the opposite logic of the gauge fixing compared to the use of usual local gauges takes place.